simonsobs/so-lenspipe/README.rst

 * Switch to the `docs` directory and edit the RST files using `reStructured markup <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.
 * Run ``make html`` to build the HTML.
 * Open with a browser to view the HTML, e.g. ``firefox _build/html/index.html``
+* Submit your edits as a Pull Request.